llcourage/interview_ai_assistant/README.md

-# Interview Assistant
+# Desktop AI

-一个基于 Electron + React + FastAPI 的智能面试助手应用，支持截图分析和对话交互。
+Your AI assistant for daily usage, interviews, and productivity.
+A desktop application built with Electron + React + FastAPI, supporting screenshot analysis and conversational AI interactions.

 ## ✨ 功能特性